E2517/twitter/README.md

 # Twitter | React, Go and Mongodb

-This project will be coded with React in the frontend, Go in the backend, Mongodb as a non-relational database and a Virtual Machine in Cloud (Amazon Web Services, Google Cloud Platform)
+This project will be coded with React in the frontend, Go in the backend, Mongodb as a non-relational database and in Cloud with Amazon Web Services.

 ## Set up Mongodb locally